Student Rights and Responsibilities

-- In most other cases, grievances against students are pursued through the process described in the Student Conduct Code.
+- In most other cases, grievances against students are pursued through the process described in the Code of Student Rights and Responsibilities (PDF).
 A student wishing to pursue a complaint through the Student Conduct Code would contact the Campus Grievance Officer (867-5113).
 The Grievance Officer might decide to seek a resolution by following the process in the Student Conduct Code or might refer the complaint to another dispute resolution process.

 Complaints involving discrimination, including sexual harassment, may be directly referred to the President's Special Assistant for Civil Rights (867-6386).